SeamusFreitag/Live-Project/defensive/00-wireshark-intro/README.md

 ## Carving the file

 File > Export Objects > HTTP lists every object transferred over HTTP and lets you save them out of the capture.
-Filtering the object list to `acjab`, one object stands out: served from acjabogados.com as `image/tiff`, 389 kB, named `40group.tiff`.
+Filtering the object list to `acjab`, one object stands out: served from acjabogados[.]com as `image/tiff`, 389 kB, named `40group.tiff`.
 The content type is a lie.
 The byte search already showed the file is a PE executable, not an image.

 ![Exporting the disguised executable from the capture](./media/wireshark-export-object.png)